JeremyRubin/utxos.org/content/analysis/bip_simulation/index.md

 These are some basic parameters.
 They can be modified to change the behavior of the simulation.
-The most important parameters to consider are `COMPRESSABLE`, which informs us what percent of demand can go into OP_SECURETHEBAG.
+The most important parameters to consider are `COMPRESSABLE`, which informs us what percent of demand can go into OP_CHECKTEMPLATEVERIFY.
 ```python
 import numpy as np
 import matplotlib.pyplot as plt